Mathematics of general relativity: The covariant derivative

 In general relativity, one usually refers to "the" covariant derivative, which is the one associated with Levi-Civita affine connection.
-By definition, Levi-Civita connection preserves the metric under parallel transport, therefore, the covariant derivative gives zero when acting on a metric tensor (as well as its inverse).
-It means that we can take the (inverse) metric tensor in and out of the derivative and use it to raise and lower indices:
+By definition, Levi-Civita connection preserves the metric under parallel transport.
+Therefore, the covariant derivative gives zero when acting on a metric tensor (as well as its inverse).
+This means we can take the (inverse) metric tensor in and out of the derivative and use it to raise and lower indices: